Join us for Hoboken's Polynesian Race and Festival at Maxwell Place Park on Saturday,

 Crossing the Finish Line

-- Once you have crossed the finish line, please continue into the cove to the north of Maxwell Place Park to cool down and keep clear of the finish line.
+- Once you have crossed the finish line, please yell out your race number to the timing officials.
+Continue into the cove to the north of Maxwell Place Park to cool down and keep clear of the finish line.

 - When you are ready, proceed back to the Hoboken Cove Beach.
 Be careful not to interfere with any athletes on the race course who are approaching the finish line.